adcloud/clojure-intro-workshop/README.md

 # clojure-intro-workshop

-The project skeleton for our clojure-intro-workshop.
+Clone this to get started on the workshop!

-It contains
+It contains:

-- a project skeleton — including rendering code — for [Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life)
+- a starter-kit to help you program the [Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life)
 - code examples for typical tasks